 Like for most other plants, when the soil dries out, add water to your Fiddle Fig. The rate you water will depend on the temperature of your home, but you can safely guess about every 5-10 days.
 We live in very low humidity, so I have picked Fridays as my watering day and on Friday’s I water my Fiddle Figs. However, if you are located in the tropics, you might need to water your Figs less.

-Another good recommendation is to only water only when soil is dry to the touch.
+Another good recommendation is to only water only when the top 2″ of soil is dry to the touch.
 Then water thoroughly (until the water drains into the saucer below) and allow to dry out again.

 A helpful Fig watering trick : If the plant doesn’t get enough water, the new leaves will turn brown and drop.
 If the plant is getting too much water, the oldest leaves (toward the base of the plant) will turn brown and fall off.